LucasHazardous/SentenceFusion/README.md

 ![endpoints list](./img/endpoints.png)

 Our endpoint will be for GET requests and it will respond with JSON result.
-Here you should copy the second URL under the *Operation Type* as later we will use it to test the endpoint.
+Here you should copy the second URL under the **Operation Type** as later we will use it to test the endpoint.

 ![endpoint configuration 1](./img/endpoint_conf1.png)

-In the *Function* option select the function that you created earlier in the task.
+In the **Function** option, select the function that you created earlier in the task.
 As you can see endpoints can be also used for user creation.

 ![endpoint configuration 2](./img/endpoint_conf2.png)